-Having a professional website where potential clients can read testimonials, and check out your song list will go a long way in getting you booked.
-Whether you're an up and coming club artist, or a long-time pro looking to get online, these tips will make it easy for you to start building your DJ website!
+Having a professional DJ website where potential clients can read testimonials and check out your song list will go a long way in getting you booked.
+Whether you're an up and coming club artist, or a long-time pro looking to get online, a website is a must-have in this digital age.

 DJ website design